 The aqueduct, first laid out in the Roman period, runs along the southern bank of the valley.
 It can be seen in the photo below, running along a height slightly higher than the valley and maintaining a constant small slope.
 It is not in use today, but its dry foundation are clearly seen along the valley.
 The aqueduct was replaced by a metal pipe which runs at a lower height and conveys the water to the Arab village of el-Fas’ail.

 The aqueduct even passes through a short hewn tunnel inside the rock (on the lower left side in the picture below).

 The photo below shows a lower section of the aqueduct, closer to the mouth of the valley.

 The first aqueduct was constructed during the Roman period, probably during the establishment of the city by Herod.
 The art of aqueduct engineering was perfected in the Roman period, and were one of the most important state projects that enabled the villages to grow.
 Over a 1000 years this aqueduct was repaired again and again, and supplied fresh water to the ancient city.
-The latest repair was in the end of the 18th C, and was based on cement (the highest aqueduct in the photo below).
+The latest repair was in the end of the 18th century, and was based on cement (the highest aqueduct in the photo below).